francescopantalone/Spbsampling/README.md

 An [R](https://www.r-project.org) package for *spatially balanced sampling*.

-A sample is *spatially balanced* when is spread on the auxiliary space.
-The **Spbsampling** package provides functions to draw this kind of samples.
-It contains fast implementations (C++ via **Rcpp** and **RcppArmadillo**) of the included sampling methods, and related functions to deal with distance matrix standardization and spatial balance index.
+The **Spbsampling** package provides functions to draw *spatially balanced samples*.
+In particular, the implemented sampling designs allow to select probability samples spread over the population of interest, in any dimension and using any distance function (e.g. Euclidean distance, Manhattan distance).

 For details regarding the implemented sampling designs, look at the references section.

+The implementation has been done in C++ through the use of **Rcpp** and **RcppArmadillo**.

 Authors: Francesco Pantalone, Roberto Benedetti, Federica Piersimoni.